adria0/SolRsaVerify/README.md

 [![Build Status](https://travis-ci.org/adriamb/SolRsaVerify.svg?branch=master)](https://travis-ci.org/adriamb/SolRsaVerify)

-Verification of RSA Sha256 Pkcs1.5 Signatues
+Verification of RSA Sha256 Pkcs1.5 Signatures

 This kind of signatures (with PSS) are standard in CryptoAPIs when generating RSA signatures.